 Journey to the Unknown

 Galeri MCRD presents Journey to the Unknown exhibition of Yasemin Cengiz Cagatay consisting of 5 new paintings and one painting from the previous year.
 The artist has a long held fascination with the Unknown, the un-familiar and the futuristic.
 Populated with a wealth of hybrid creatures, her opulent scenery is at once microscopic and macroscopic.
-In these Covid days, the exhibition is naturally taking place only online.

 This exhibition which includes several works on paper and canvas by Yasemin Cengiz Cagatay invites viewers to contemplate an imaginary dreamworld.
 Its anchor point, Halcyon Days, 2020, depicts a winged lion face to face with a beautiful bird.
 Lion and bird are symbols generally used for power positions, and the observers of this private moment are left to guess the circumstances of the encounter.
 The artist’s suggestive imagery gives the clues in the posture of the figures.The lion’s body language is not menacing.The vibrant color palette adds to the feeling of a luxuriant but definitely fantastical nature.
 The fabled halcyon bird -watching the lion from behind in this scene- is said to calm the wind and the sea, and it represents a tranquil period of happiness, often nostalgic.Hence the painting's title alludes to the artist’s nostalgia for better times of the past, fondly remembered in these stormy Corona days.